ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Learn more at [Address IPFS on the web: Path Gateway](../how-to/address-ipfs-on-web.md#path-gateway) and [Path Gateway Specification](https://specs.ipfs.tech/http-gateways/path-gateway/).
 :::

-#### Subdomain
+### Subdomain

-Subdomain resolution style maintains compliance with the [single-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
-The canonical form of access, `https://{CID}.ipfs.{gatewayURL}/{optional path to resource}`, causes the browser to interpret each returned file as being from a different origin.
+Subdomain resolution style ensures compliance with the [single-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy).
+The canonical form of access, `https://{CID}.ipfs.{gatewayURL}/{optional path to resource}`, ensures origin isolation per CID.

 ::: callout
-This type of gateway does provide origin isolation and should be used for hosting web apps.
+Subdomain gateways provide origin isolation and should be used for hosting web apps.

 Learn more at [Address IPFS on the web: Subdomain Gateway](../how-to/address-ipfs-on-web.md#subdomain-gateway) and [Subdomain Gateway Specification](https://specs.ipfs.tech/http-gateways/subdomain-gateway/).
 :::

-#### DNSlink
+### DNSLink

 Whenever the content of data within IPFS changes, IPFS creates a new CID based on the content of that data.
 Many applications require access to the latest version of a file or website but will not know the exact CID for that latest version.
 The [InterPlanetary Name Service (IPNS)](ipns.md) allows a version-independent IPNS identifier to resolve into the current version's IPFS CID.